DE-cr/BSBmonCR/README.md

 ![Data Log View Example](images/BSBmonCR_log_view_example.png)

-Temperature values are in °C, status values as provided by [BSB-LAN](https://github.com/fredlcore/bsb-lan).[^3]
+Status values are given as provided by [BSB-LAN](https://github.com/fredlcore/bsb-lan).[^3]

 [^3]: For an explanation of the status values, use `http://bsb-lan/E8001` etc.